 Treatments for Liver Failure

-VIR offers multiple treatments for liver failure, including medical therapy and the TIPS procedure, both of which can be performed at an Illinois Adventist hospital.
+VIR offers multiple treatments for liver failure, including medical therapy, the TIPS procedure, and BRTO, both of which can be performed at an Illinois Adventist hospital.

 There are many causes of liver failure and end stage liver disease, including alcohol-related liver disease, hepatitis, metastatic tumors, and environmental exposures to toxins.
 Over time, the liver can become scarred and develop cirrhosis.
 Cirrhosis can cause blood pressure to build up in the abdomen leading to bleeding or fluid accumulation in the abdomen (ascites).